pixel

 • independent living skills

-These post-secondary goals are written in terms of what the student that will be achieved after completing high school or secondary program.
+These post-secondary goals are written in terms of what the student will achieve after completing high school or secondary program.

 What is the course of study?